-According to the Centers for Disease Control and Prevention (CDC), approximately 121,500 patients with AD died in 2019, making it the fifth leading cause of death in adults 65 years of age or older [4].
+According to the Centers for Disease Control and Prevention (CDC), approximately 122,019 patients with AD died in 2018, making it the fifth leading cause of death in adults 65 years of age or older [4].
 Using mortality data provided by the National Vital Statistics System, a CDC analysis showed that the age-adjusted AD death rate per 100,000 population increased from 16.5 in 1999 to 25.4 in 2014 [172].
-Rates were higher among women compared with men and among non-Hispanic White individuals compared with other racial/ethnic populations [172].
-However, the findings in this report, which are derived from death certificates that list AD as the underlying cause of death, may underestimate the actual number of Alzheimer deaths in the United States.
-Other organizations approximate the annual number of deaths directly caused or attributable to AD at 500,000 to 700,000; it is thought that the true number lies somewhere between the death certificate data and these higher numbers.
-Between 2000 and 2019, the annual number of deaths from AD more than doubled, increasing 145%, while the number of deaths from heart disease decreased 7.3% [4].
-The AD death rate in 2023 was 37 per 100,000 population.
+Rates were higher among women compared with men and among non-Hispanic whites compared with other racial/ ethnic populations [172].
+However, the findings in this report, which are derived from death certificates that list AD as the underlying cause of death, may underestimate the actual number of Alzheimer deaths in the United States..
+Other organizations approximate the number of deaths directly caused or attributable to AD at 500,000 to 700,000; it is thought that the true number lies somewhere between the death certificate data and these higher numbers.
+Between 2000 and 2018, the annual number of deaths from AD more than doubled, increasing 146%, while the number of deaths from heart disease decreased 7.8% [4].

-Approximately 1 million new cases of AD develop each year [4].
+There are about 480,000 new cases of AD diagnosed each year [4].
 As the aging population increases, so will these numbers.
-Barring effective new treatments, there will be an estimated 13.8 to 16 million patients with AD in 2060 [4].
+By 2030, it is estimated that about 615,000 new cases will be diagnosed each year, and by 2050, the number will increase to 959,000 [4].
+Barring the development of effective new treatments, there will be an estimated 13.8 to 16 million patients with AD in 2050 [4].